 - First, they allow the wood to get wet repeatedly as rain drips through the deck boards, over the joists, and into the drainage system below.
 The water hits the pan and runs out, but not before drenching the joists.

-- Second, this type of system can trap in the moisture.
+- Second, this type of system can trap moisture.
 If a ceiling is installed beneath the deck, there’s no air coming in to dry out the wood.
 The only ventilation is through the quarter-inch or less spaces between the top boards.

 - Third, in the hot months of summer, the temperature further cooks this trapped, wet wood and accelerates the rotting.
 Over time, this is the perfect formula for wood rot: moisture + heat – ventilation = destruction.